Orientation Memory of Magnetic Dipoles: Gyromagnetic memory from localized sources

-The scalars $\phi^\pm$ can be expanded in symmetric trace-free (STF) harmonics on the sphere as $\phi^\pm(u,\bn)\equiv \phi^\pm_L(u)\, n_L$, where the STF coefficients $\phi_L^\pm(u)$ are \textit{radiative multipole moments}.
-These can be derived through a multipole expansion of eq.\ \eqref{solMax} \cite{Damour:1990gj}, which leads to
+The scalars $\phi^\pm$ can be expanded in symmetric trace-free (STF) harmonics on the sphere as $\phi^\pm(u,\bn)\equiv \phi^\pm_L(u)\, n_L$, where $L=(i_1i_2...i_{\ell})$ is a multi-index and the STF coefficients $\phi_L^\pm(u)$ are \textit{radiative multipole moments}.
+These can be derived through a multipole expansion of eq.~\eqref{solMax} \cite{Damour:1990gj}, which leads to

 where the \textit{source multipole moments} $q^\pm_L$ are explicitly given in \cite[eqs.\ (4.17)]{Damour:1990gj}.
 In the nonrelativistic limit, they take the simple form